![]() SCRIPTURES FOR 2021

 Ecclesiastes 1:9-10 -

-9 The thing that hath been, it [is that] which shall be; and that which is done [is] that which shall be done: and [there is] no new [thing] under the sun.
+9 The thing that hath been, it [is that] which shall be; and that which is done [is] that which shall be done: and [there is] no new [thing] under the sun.10 Is there [any] thing whereof it may be said, See, this [is] new? it hath been already of old time, which was before us.
+Zephaniah 3:17 -

 17 The LORD thy God in the midst of thee [is] mighty; he will save, he will rejoice over thee with joy; he will rest in his love, he will joy over thee with singing.